chrisns/docker-node-sonos-http-api/README.md

   chrisns/docker-node-sonos-http-api
 ```

 If you want to run in a swarm see an example setup here: https://github.com/pinked/clustered_sonos.
-The important thing really is using the *host* networking interface so that it can discover your Sonos devices.
+The important thing is using the *host* networking interface so that it can discover your Sonos devices.

 If you're looking this as part of a bigger home automation piece you might also want to look at [my MQTT hack job](https://github.com/chrisns/sonos-mqtt).

 The Dockerfiles in the `arm32v7-native` and `arm32v7-crossbuild` directories can be used to build arm32v7 images suitable for later Raspberry Pi devices.
-The *native* version is for docker builds on ARM devices while the *crossbuild** version is for docker builds on x86 hosts.
+The *native* version is for docker builds on ARM devices while the *crossbuild* version is for docker builds on x86 hosts.